WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

 - The left-hand side of the lookup is wrapped into a ``SearchText`` expression.
 - The lookup compiles to a MongoDB query that filters documents with a score greater or equal to zero.

-This allows for concise and idiomatic integration of Atlas Search within Django filters.